littlewhitesea/Text-Driven-Pano-Gen/README.md

-## A Survey on Text-Driven 360-Degree Panorama Generation
+## A Concise Survey on Text-Driven 360-Degree Panorama Generation

 <a href='https://arxiv.org/abs/2502.14799'>